Azure/Cloud-Native/website/blog-30daysofIA/2023-09-27/build-your-first-intelligent-app-with-azure-ai-and-aks-1.md

 AKS is Microsoft Azure’s container orchestration platform that enables us to quickly and efficiently deploy, manage, and scale containerized applications, such as our Intelligent App.

-Let’s explore how to leverage these tools to build an Intelligent App that uses Azure AI for Vision to analyze images and extract data.
+Let’s explore how to leverage these tools to build an Intelligent App that uses Azure AI Vision to analyze images and extract data.

 ### Prerequisites